 We have a business website, ncm.com and two consumer facing websites, firstlookonline.com and movienightout.com and a mobile app called Movie Night Out.
 In May 2014, NCM LLC signed a service agreement with Shazam Media Services, Inc. ("Shazam") to allow movie-goers to explore and engage with the FirstLook pre-show content on their mobile device using the Shazam app and began to phase out the FirstLookSync mobile app.
 In addition to allowing our advertising clients to engage the theatre audience by connecting their on-screen advertisements to their smartphones, the Shazam app allows our theatre partners to engage directly with their patrons to market online tickets, upcoming films and concession products.
-This unique marketing tool will also allow our advertising clients and network affiliates to distribute coupons and other valueadded elements.
+This unique marketing tool will also allow our advertising clients and network affiliates to distribute coupons and other value-added elements.
 Our consumer facing websites and the Shazam mobile app extend the reach of our FirstLook pre-show to online and mobile consumers and provide an opportunity to create a unique integrated bundle of marketing products for our clients.
-We also have an online advertising network through selling and marketing relationships with several movie and entertainment related online websites and mobile app publishers.
-We are developing and operating our websites and mobile app through our existing media production and technology group and selling the advertising on our advertising network through a small digital sales group and through our existing national and local sales organizations.
-As these online and mobile activities are supported primarily through our existing staff and infrastructure, we believe that digital revenue and additional in-theatre integrated marketing packages can be developed with limited incremental investment and operating costs.
+We also have an online advertising network through selling and marketing relationships with several movie and entertainment related online websites and mobile app through our existing media production and technology group and selling the advertising on our advertising network through a small digital sales group and through our existing national and local sales organizations.
+As these online and mobile app through our existing staff and infrastructure, we believe that digital revenue and additional in-theatre integrated marketing packages can be developed with limited incremental investment and operating costs.
 We have employed several marketing strategies to attract patrons to our websites and promote the download and usage of our Movie Night Out app and Shazam's app including placing advertisements within our FirstLook pre-show.
-As of January 1, 2015, our online advertising network included 33 entertainment websites (including our 100% owned sites), with approximately 43 million unique visitors monthly.
-This vertically integrated online advertising network provides advertisers the ability to target online entertainment consumers while providing publishers a way to benefit from NCM's sales infrastructure and the integration and bundling with NCM LLC's in-theatre network.
+As of January 1, 2015, our online advertising network included 33 entertainment consumers while providing publishe